 - Apply for a formal research program: You can find formal research opportunities on the College of Science Undergraduate Research website.
 We also send them out frequently through the EEB Undergraduate email listserv.

 - Contact a faculty member: You can find faculty members on campus who need undergraduate students to help in their labs.
-Some great ways to find out more are through the EEB Faculty website, BIO5's BioConnect, or simply by chatting with your professors.
+This College of Science Getting Started Guide is very helpful here.
+Some great ways to find faculty are through the EEB Faculty website, BIO5's BioConnect, or simply by chatting with your professors.
+Scroll down this page for a list of our department's research themes.
 Once you've found someone who you're interested in working with, email them to let them know why you're interested and find out if they have any open positions.

 Getting Credit for Research

 If you are working 3 hours a week or more in a lab, you are eligible to sign up for research credit.
 In order to get University credit, an Independent Study/ Directed Research Proposal Form must be submitted to your academic advisor by the 10th day of the semester.
 Your advisor will register you for the course as well as assign the amount of credit to be earned.